-A leave of absence is defined by CPC as time away from studies, with two types of leave of absences possible: Annual Vacation/Personal Leave of Absence and Medical/Family Emergency/Service Leave of Absence.
-If a student wishes to take a leave of absence but not be terminated from CPC, the student must request the leave of absence in writing at least 10 academic days in advance of the beginning date of the leave of absence, unless unforeseen circumstances prevent doing so.
+A leave of absence is defined by CPC as time away from studies.
+We categorize these absences as: Vacations or personal leaves such as Medical, Family Emergency, or Service.
+If a student wishes to take a leave of absence but not be terminated from CPC, the student must request the leave of absence in writing at least within the week before their vacation start date (for those who wish to take vacation).
+For personal leaves a written request must still be submitted.
+However, due to the unpredictability of the situation, students must notify CPC personnel when something comes up and a request must be submitted (in person or through email) within 3 days of notification.
+Depending on the nature of the personal leave, CPC may consider extending when the student submits their request (e.g. severe medical situations/illness).
 The student must sign and date the leave of absence request, specify the reason for the leave, and indicate the start and end dates of the leave.
 If a student takes a leave of absence without providing the required documentation, the student will be terminated from CPC.